 New guidance on effective multi-agency working to safeguard children was released, representing a radical shift in the way that the child protection system would operate in England.
 This included a new approach to the oversight of serious case reviews, new guidelines for assessing the needs of vulnerable children, and a huge reduction in the level of national child protection guidance.
 The new guidance is available to download below:

 The briefing below summarises the key points from the revised Working Together to Safeguard Children, released on 21 March 2013, highlighting any significant changes to existing guidance and considering the implications for London.

 London SCB Briefing: Working Together 2013

-Barnet LSCB have produced a powerpoint presentation highlighting the main changes, which is available to download below:
+Barnet LSCB produced a powerpoint presentation highlighting the main changes, which is available to download below:

 London children in care research

-London Councils recently undertook a small piece of research to identify the factors behind a fall in the number of children in care in London, which goes against a national trend of increasing numbers of children looked after by local authorities.
+London Councils undertook a small piece of research to identify the factors behind a fall in the number of children in care in London, which went against a national trend of increasing numbers of children looked after by local authorities.

 The final report was published in February 2013, and is available to download in full at http://www.londoncouncils.gov.uk/policylobbying/children/publications/lacanalysis.htm.

-The study draws out significant differences in trends between Inner and Outer London, considers the impact of changes to the care arrangements for unaccompanied asylum seeking children, and highlights the importance of a proactive strategy for ensuring that the local authority is looking after the right children at the right time.
-The report also finds some evidence to suggest that a well resourced children’s services department is better able to provide a range of effective alternatives to care, supporting positive social work interventions to return children home safely and potentially generating long term savings without the need for lengthy and resource intensive care placements.
+The study drew out significant differences in trends between Inner and Outer London, considered the impact of changes to the care arrangements for unaccompanied asylum seeking children, and highlighted the importance of a proactive strategy for ensuring that the local authority was looking after the right children at the right time.
+The report also found some evidence to suggest that a well resourced children’s services department was better able to provide a range of effective alternatives to care, supporting positive social work interventions to return children home safely and potentially generating long term savings without the need for lengthy and resource intensive care placements.